dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 **Return Value**

-A bool value that indicates whether the scan region setting is successful.
+A bool value that indicates whether the scan region has been successfully set or not.

 ### getScanRegion

-Get a scan region.
+Get the scan region if one has been set.

 <div class="sample-code-prefix"></div>
 >- Objective-C